 - The X-Files had a few comedy episodes here and there since late season 2, which was part of what made the show work so well: they gave the viewer a brief, amusing break from all the darkness and edginess.
 In seasons 6 and 7, this went too far.
 For a while, it seemed like every single episode of the formerly dark, creepy drama was a comedy.
 Season 8 returned the show to a high creepy-to-silly ratio.

 - The contrast between the Sixth Doctor and the Seventh's Doctor's tenure is also thought of as this.
 The Fifth and Sixth Doctors had increasingly dark and convoluted stories involving parallel universes, and the Sixth Doctor in particular was batshit insane and more violent than most preceding doctors (perhaps except for some of the early stories with the First Doctor).
 Executive Meddling caused him to be abruptly replaced with the Seventh Doctor, who had much fluffier stories such as "The Happiness Patrol", which, while being a satire on Margaret Thatcher's Britain, is mostly remembered for having an evil version of Bertie Basset killing people with fondant.
+Despite this, the Seventh Doctor was also a Magnificent Bastard that would use complex plans to achieve victory, sometimes having his victory plotted out from the start, even causing serious emotional suffering to his companion Ace, a girl with a love for explosives.
+These traits would carry over to the various revival incarnations particularly when they were definitely on the line between hero and villain that happens to like humanity.
+Ace herself was also abnormally dark for a companion, being more than willing to get into combat, even attacking Daleks.

 - Scrubs, which started off as a contemplative drama punctuated by zany comedic moments in the first season.
 Each successive season veered the show more and more into completely zany comedic territory with sillier and sillier hijinks and characters.
 Post-move-to-ABC, though, it's almost played straight, as the show turned back toward what it was the first season.